joebertj/katacoda-scenarios/lab/step0.md

-The following commands will show the information about a certain commands
+The following commands will show the information about certain commands

 - info
 - man